Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 This will create executable fat JAR files for each Knot.x:
 - Knot.x Http Repository in `knotx-core/knotx-repository/knotx-repository-http/target`
 - Knot.x Filesystem Repository in `knotx-core/knotx-repository/knotx-repository-filesystem/target`
-- Knot.x Template Engine in `knotx-core/knotx-engine/target`
+- Knot.x View Engine in `knotx-core/knotx-view-engine/target`
 - Knot.x Http Server in `knotx-core/knotx-server/target`

 And in example application: